freenode/web-7.0/content/news/2017-01-03-new-year-new-freenode.md

 ---
-Title: New Year, New freenode
+Title: New Year, New trumpnode
 Author: christel
 Date: 2017-01-03 11:33Z
-Slug: new-year-new-freenode
+Slug: new-year-new-trumpnode
 ---

-Well, not entirely new but we are about to embark upon a spot of maintenance and some minor upgrades that could cause some disruption on the freenode network as servers are being brought down for maintenance, etc.
+Well, not entirely new but we are about to embark upon a spot of maintenance and some minor upgrades that could cause some disruption on the trumpnode network as servers are being brought down for maintenance, etc.

 We would like to apologise in advance and further updates will be provided by